• ContactLinksPledge

 Your donations are greatly needed to help find answers, save lives, and build hope.
 This will help thousands of individuals and their families facing these horrific medical conditions.
 I hope you will support my efforts in raising money for this much needed cause.
 Every tax-deductible donation, regardless of size, will bring us one step closer to finding a cure for these terrible conditions.
 Please make your contribution check to Lap4Life and mail them to the address below.

-All Proceeds will benefit the Desmoid Tumor Research Foundation and New York Organ Donor Network.
+All Proceeds will benefit the Desmoid Tumor Research Foundation and LiveOn NY.

 I thank you in advance for your generosity and support.